NBN98/CV/Readme.txt

 To run the program then click on the Start button and it will begin.
 The user can stop the program at any time by clicking on Stop

+Optional Features:
+a) The user can loop the program to start again by marking the checkbox "loop".
+b) The user can decrease the time needed to run the program by disabling the checkbox "Show Rendering"